Motorcycle Accidents vs. Car Accidents

 • Studies show that as many as 75 percent of car accident injury victims still have symptoms as long as 6 months after the crash

-Car and motorcycle accidents occur every day; while this is not going to stop, there are certain measures that can help reduce injuries and fatalities in motorcycle crashes and some car accidents.
+Car and motorcycle accidents occur every day, and while this is not going to stop, there are certain measures that can help reduce injuries and fatalities in motorcycle crashes.
 Motorcycles are smaller than other vehicles on the road and are often not seen by other drivers until it is too late to avoid a collision.
 Riders should wear bright colors or leathers for protection and should always wear a helmet.
 If the helmet does not have a face shield, riders should consider wearing protective goggles.
 Additionally, motorcyclists should avoid riding at night as much as possible; it is more difficult for other drivers to see them, therefore increasing the risk of collision.

 Tips for staying safe include:

-• Get the Right Gear: Leather and other specialized or armored motorcycle gear can help protect you from sliding across asphalt or from other road hazards (such as small rocks, like small rocks, and cigarette butts).
+• Get the Right Gear: Leather and other specialized or armored motorcycle gear can help protect you from sliding across asphalt or from other road hazards like small rocks.
 Motorcycle boots are also a good idea to protect your feet not only from the asphalt in the event of a crash but from the heat of the engine as well.
 Bright colors or reflective material help increase your visibility to other drivers on the road.

-• Riding within Your Skills: Make sure u always drive within your skill level; do not attempt to travel at high speeds or weave in and out of traffic if you are not capable.
+• Riding within Your Skills: Make sure you always ride within your skill level.
+Do not attempt to travel at high speeds or in traffic if you are incapable.

 • Leave Enough Space: While motorcycles may take less space to stop and maneuver, they still need more room than you might think.
 Practice stops in a safe space on your bike so you know how much space to give yourself in traffic and leave generous following distance between yourself and the car in front of you.

 • Avoid Distraction: Distracted driving is a bad idea in the first place, but it is worsened when riding a bike.
-If you are fiddling with your phone or iPod your reaction time is cut, putting you at higher risk for collision.
+If you are fiddling with your phone, your reaction time is cut, putting you at higher risk for collision.

 • Look Twice: Never assume the driver sees you; ride defensively and take responsibility for staying safe around cars.

-• Watch the Weather: Motorcycles are not as stable as cars and riding in the rain is much riskier on a bike; two wheels give you half the traction of a car.
+• Watch the Weather: Motorcycles are not as stable as cars, and riding in the rain is much riskier on a bike.
+Two wheels only give you half the traction of a car.
 Additionally, without windshield wipers, your visibility is compromised.

-While injuries from car accidents vary in severity, there are several common injuries.
-Some are minor and will heal in only a few days and others are permanent and may result in disability.
-Like motorcycle accidents, there is a risk for lacerations, broken bones, spine, back, and neck injury, internal injuries, and concussion or traumatic brain injury.
+While injuries from car and motorcycle accidents vary in severity, there are several common injuries.
+Some are minor and will heal in only a few days, and others are permanent and may result in disability.
+In both accidents, there is a risk for lacerations, broken bones, spine, back, and neck injuries, internal injuries, and concussion or traumatic brain injury.
 It is important to remember that victims of car accidents, unlike motorcycles, have the added safety of enclosure, airbags, and seatbelts.
-Furthermore, motorcyclists are about 26 times more likely to die in a crash than someone riding in a passenger car, and 5 times more likely to be injured.
+Furthermore, motorcyclists are about 26 times more likely to die in a crash than someone riding in a passenger car and 5 times more likely to be injured.

-If you or a loved one has been in a motorcycle accident and sustained serious bodily or head injuries, you should consult an auto accident attorney who can help you obtain the compensation you deserve.
+If you or a loved one has been in a motorcycle accident and sustained serious bodily or head injuries, you should consult a motorcycle accident attorney who can help you obtain the compensation you deserve.
 Many victims of motorcycle accidents are left permanently disabled or unable to work.
-Our auto wreck attorneys are aware of the medical and personal costs suffered by victims and their families.
+The personal injury attorneys at Dolman Law Group understand the medical and personal costs suffered by accident victims and their families, and it's our mission to fight for you and protect your legal rights.

-We will take every step necessary to ensure you recover deserved compensation for medical expenses, pain and suffering, lost wages, reconstructive surgery, rehabilitation, and long-term care needs when necessary.
-Call the Dolman Law Group Accident Injury Lawyers, PA today for a free consultation and case evaluation: 727-451-6900.
+We will take every step necessary to ensure you recover the compensation you deserve for medical expenses, pain and suffering, lost wages, reconstructive surgery, rehabilitation, and long-term care, depending on your unique circumstances.

 Dolman Law Group Accident Injury Lawyers, PA